projectional-haskell/structured-haskell-mode/README.md

     (add-hook 'haskell-mode-hook 'structured-haskell-mode)

+Turn off haskell-indentation-modes.
+They are incompatible with structured-haskell-mode.
+It has its own indentation functionality.

 You'll want to customize these two variables: `shm-quarantine-face` and `shm-current-face` to something that better suites your color theme.